nekolnyt/cypress-test-tiny-type-in-slate/README.md

 This repository served to provide example of this issue https://github.com/cypress-io/cypress/issues/7088.
-Theissue was already resolved
+The issue was already resolved.

 ---